AZURE-ARC-0/Game-Project/README.md

 This repo is open to Nous Research for model training

+also pliny the liberator may use this data for model training

 and property of @Promptmetheus on twitter/discord

 anyone wanting to train on this pseudo code for agents and voxel world sims should contact me for permission